spider-em/SPIDER/README.md

 **SPIDER**  (**S**ystem for **P**rocessing **I**mage **D**ata from **E**lectron microscopy and **R**elated fields)
 is an image processing system for electron microscopy, especially usefull for single-particle reconstruction.
-[*SPIDER*](http://spider.wadsworth.org/spider_doc/spider/docs/spider.html) has been in use since 1978.

-SPIDER contains over 210,000 lines of Fortran code and 7400 files.
+[*SPIDER*](http://spider.wadsworth.org/spider_doc/spider/docs/spider.html) has been in use since 1978 and contains over 210,000 lines of Fortran code and 7400 files.
 The complete distribution can easily be downloaded from the [Wadsworth Center](http://spider.wadsworth.org/spider_doc/spider/docs/spi-register.html).